 If I had the ability to remove two words from my vocabulary they would be: Success and Failure.

 These two words have plagued mankind for centuries.
 These words have been the “worthiness barometer” for countless masses of men and women before us.
 These words get injected into our vocabulary at an early age and begin to form the parameters of our life experiences.
 Success and Failure are symbiotic, you can’t have one without the other.
 The duality of Success and Failure shape one of life’s greatest false perceptions.
-We begin to form our identity based on our own worldly perspective.
-We learn to compare our experiences to those who are around us.
+We begin to form our identity based on our own worldly perspective because we learn to compare our experiences to those who are around us.
 We learn to take note of the validation; the criticism and the praise we receive from those we trust and respect.
 We measure our performance and we value our experience based on these inputs.

 These two words form the illusion of self-worth.